sree-1908/migo-travelai/README.md

 - `Plan a calm 1 day trip to Mysore under 1200 and tell me the weather and places I should visit.`
 - `Suggest 5 tourist attractions near Bangalore`
-- `I’m going to Kolkata tomorrow, what’s the temperature and chance of rain there?`
+- `I’m going to Kolkata, what’s the temperature and chance of rain there?`
 - `Plan a 1 day trip to Pondicherry under 900`
+- `Plan a itenary to Dandeli under 5000`

 Migo will: